exercism/python/exercises/practice/twelve-days/.docs/hints.md

 ## Looping

-To learn about the ways to loop in Python, please see the [docs](https://wiki.python.org/moin/ForLoop).
+To learn about the ways to loop in Python, please see [loops](https://exercism.org/tracks/python/concepts/loops).

 ## Recursion